skillsreactor/skillsreactor.com/_videos/parsing-strings-to-integers.md

 ---
-name: Parsing Strings to Integers
+title: Parsing Strings to Integers
 description: >-
     How to use Number.parseInt and Number primitive wrapper object to parse strings to integers.
 vid: SjDXaHJ9IbM